yext/answers-search-ui/README.md

       verticalKey: 'verticalKey',
       // Optional, the number of results to display per page, defaults to 20.
 Maximum is 50.
       limit: '20',
+      // Optional, an object containing the number of results to display per vertical key.
+Minimum is 1.
+Maximum is 50.
+No default provided.
+      universalLimit: {
+        verticalKey1: 20,
+        verticalKey2: 49
+      },
       // Optional, Vertical Pages only, a default search to use on page load when the user hasn't provided a query
       defaultInitialSearch: 'What is Yext Answers?',
     },